 PowerPoint is a software application that uses conventions entailing a seemingly high risk of standardization.
-Combining text and image, this proprietary Microsoft software captures the user’s attention in preformatted slides that are very restrictive in nature.
-Valérie Beaudoin studied PowerPoint in an article, where she cites a review from Tufte, a specialist in information design and visualization: PowerPoint structures reflect the thinking of the Microsoft business models; a central place is given to hierarchical organization and there is excessive use of slogan like thinking.
-In 2001, Claude Hagège reports, the New Yorker headlined "How software enacts our thoughts" (Hagège, 2011, 73).
-The framework of the software, what Yves Jeanneret and Emmanuel Souchier call the “architext” (1999) directs and formats the output, and bears the mark of the organization that sells it.
+Combining text and image, this proprietary Microsoft software captures the user’s attention through the use of preformatted slides that are very restrictive in nature.
+Valérie Beaudoin studied PowerPoint in an article in which she cites a review by Tufte, a specialist in information design and visualization.
+According to Tufte, PowerPoint structures reflect the thinking of Microsoft business models; a central place is given to hierarchical organization and there is excessive use of slogan-like thinking.
+In 2001, Claude Hagège mentioned a headline in the New Yorker: “How software enacts our thoughts” (Hagège, 2011, 73).
+The framework of the software – what Yves Jeanneret and Emmanuel Souchier call the “architext” (1999) – directs and formats the output, and bears the mark of the organization that sells it.

 2. Understanding globalization and imaginaries